 One of my favorite features of Nearpod to share with teachers is their amazing library of ready-to-teach lessons.
-Their content library is full of lessons created by educators and curriculum organizations to make it easy to get started with this powerful teaching tool.
+Their content library is full of lessons created by educators.
+There are also lessons from curriculum organizations to make it easy to get started with this powerful teaching tool.
 Nearpod is so much more than a direct-instruction tool.
 Over the past few years since I first started using Nearpod, their content has evolved greatly – including the development of lots of ready-to-teach lessons for educators at all levels.

 Nearpod’s Ready-To-Teach Lessons

 The lessons that you’ll find in Nearpod’s library are high quality and engaging.
-The content is vetted by curriculum experts including teachers and publishers.
 When I lead professional development for teachers I love showing off the range of lessons available for all grades and subjects.
-These lessons help teachers set up learning experiences for their students that place emphasis on whole class and small group discussion, inquiry-based exploration, and standards-aligned assessments.
+These lessons help teachers set up learning experiences for their students.
+These lessons place emphasis on whole class and small group discussion.
+It also highlights inquiry-based exploration, and standards-aligned assessments.
 The ready-to-teach lessons from Nearpod are perfect for direct instruction and can even be used by students for self-paced review both inside and outside of the classroom.

 If you take a look at Nearpod’s library of lessons you’ll see how their content leverages research-based best practices and covers the core subject areas… and beyond.
 For example, they’ve created a whole bunch of four-lesson mini-research projects with scaffolded research tasks.
-These mini-research projects include four lessons that guide students through the exploration of a compelling real-world question and ask them to produce a high-quality piece of work.
+These mini-research projects include four lessons.
+These lesson guide students through the exploration of a compelling real-world question.
+They ask them to produce a high-quality piece of work.
 You can see all of the research bundles by clicking here.
 I especially love the research bundle “Are Zoos Helpful or Harmful?”
 Having taught a similar unit on persuasive writing at an environmental stewardship magnet school, I know this resource would have totally transformed my student’s learning experience.

 As you look through Nearpod’s library of lessons you’ll notice that they have partnered with lots of great content creators.
 Recently, they’ve partnered up with Teaching Tolerance to develop 20 lessons on diversity-related topics.
 The goal of these lessons is to help students develop a deeper understanding of people with different identities and life experiences.
 The ready-to-teach lessons cover a range of topics and they are available for students in K-2, 3-5, 6-8, and 9-12.